neshadx/techlift/README.md

 - Secure **authentication** with Google & email/password via NextAuth.
 - A protected **dashboard** for managing courses, bookings, and profiles.
 - **MongoDB integration** for storing and retrieving data.
-- Advanced features like pagination, search, SweetAlert modals, and SEO-optimized pages.
+- Advanced features like SweetAlert modals, and SEO-optimized pages.

 ---